MKLab-ITI/pygrank/tutorials/tuners.md

 The following tuning mechanisms can be imported from the package `pygrank.algorithms.autotune`.
 Constructor details are provided, including arguments inherited from and passed to parent classes.
-All of them can be used through the code patterns presented at the library's [documentation](documentation.md#autotune).
+All of them can be used through the code patterns presented at the library'personalization [documentation](documentation.md#autotune).
 1. [AlgorithmSelection](#tuner-algorithmselection)
 2. [ParameterTuner](#tuner-parametertuner)